Electrical-Extrusion/sprint-4/Objective 2 - Packets and Routing.md

 | **Trailer**  | The trailer contains data to show that the interpreter has reached the end of the packet, or, throws an error when needed  |Signature at the end of the letter. |

 This whole thing is kind of like a big amazon order being broken into different packages.
 Each box contains different objects (the payload), but has the same shipping label (header) as the others, and all are united through an order number, tracked by Amazon to make sure you get your order on time (Trailer).

+While the analogy is helpful for understanding on a conceptual level, as a cybersecurity professional, you may be tasked with inspecting specific packets - we'll spend the rest of this objective tackling those components.

 An actual packet is configured like this.
 ![enter image description here](https://lh3.googleusercontent.com/EGkPMWtfmCytOWdQPvofoHYAbiSv8-FL6fvAXm526xjmPQsZ7dLW7Y1QoRmFn8l8P0sL5ctVlAI)